What are the other Names for this Condition? (Also known as/Synonyms)

 - The cause of Congenital Melanocytic Nevus is generally unknown, but their formation occurs during the embryological phase of development (while the baby is in the womb).
 Research studies have implicated certain genetic mutations as being the probable cause

 - Surgical treatment is generally not required for Congenital Melanocytic Nevus unless it presents cosmetic issues, or the lesions are large.
-Giant CMN has an increased risk for associated malignant melanoma, and hence, it may need to be closely monitored and/or treated
+Giant CMN has an increased risk for associated malignant melanoma.
+These moles need to be closely monitored and/or treated

 - The prognosis of Congenital Melanocytic Nevus is generally excellent in most cases, since these nevi are typically benign.
 Recurrence following treatment may be noted in some cases